IT'S ABOUT DAM TIME TO

 In 1968 the U.S. Army Corps of Engineers built the Rodman Dam as part of the controversial Cross-Florida Barge Canal.
 It sounds crazy now, but the idea was a canal through the middle of the state to give ships a way to slice straight across Florida rather than go all the way around the Keys.

-But the dam remained, flooding 9,000 acres of forest beneath the reservoir, drowning 20 springs, and blocking manatees and fish from free access along the river.
+But the dam remained, flooding 9,000 acres of forest beneath the reservoir, drowning 20 springs, blocking fish that rely on migration to reproduce, and crushing manatees in the dam's locks.

 If it's not needed, why is it STILL there?